Donald Trump Doesn’t Like Nike’s Deal With Colin Kaepernick Because ‘It’s A Terrible Message’

 Colin Kaepernick was the player that started the kneeling trend.
 He has received the majority of the criticism over the last couple of years.
 Now, however, he is back in the news after agreeing to be Nike’s spokesperson for the 30th anniversary of their “Just Do It” campaign.

 Since learning of the deal between Nike and Kaepernick, Trump has made it clear that he is not a fan of the move.
-He did so during an interview with The Daily Caller.
+He did so during an interview with the Daily Caller.

 “I think it’s a terrible message.
 Nike is a tenant of mine.
 They pay a lot of rent.
 I think it’s a terrible message that they’re sending and the purpose of them doing it, maybe there’s a reason for them doing it, but I think as far as sending a message, I think it’s a terrible message and a message that shouldn’t be sent.
 There’s no reason for it.”